 Their unstable psychology will make them prone to many errors in judgment.
-Successful investing is more about emotional stability than being a rocket scientist.
+Successful investing is more emotional stability than rocket science.

 As Warren Buffett says, “If you have a 150 IQ, sell 30 points to someone else.
 You need to be smart, but not a genius.”

 History + Psychology = Patience